What does the Facebook ad layout look like and where do I begin?

 Facebook Ad Management Services

-Paying for Facebook ad management services do tend to cost more than many other types of advertising such as a print advertisement.
+Paying for Facebook ad management services does tend to cost more than many other types of advertising, such as a print advertisement.
 Business owners who do invest in a Facebook ad manager know it will be a good return on investment (ROI).

 The reason for having a good chance for a high ROI compared to other types of advertising is Facebook’s algorithm.
 Facebook’s algorithm is where Facebook user data will link to relevant ads.
 This targeting capability makes it easier to find the best audience.

-Questions to Ask Yourself While Creating the Ad
+Questions to Ask Yourself While Creating Your Facebook Ad Layout

-A few questions to ask yourself while creating a Facebook ad:
+A few questions to ask yourself while creating a Facebook ad to be more successful and reduce your chances of getting rejected:

-Does the ad copy have a clear message?
+Does the primary text have a clear message?

 What type of creative do I choose for the industry?